Lagarde's IMF pitch fails to win Indian backing

 "I think at this point India would like to see if the Mexican candidate is going to be a credible challenger.
 They're hedging their bets safely and have sat on the fence," Chellaney said.

-Prime Minister Singh has conceded that changes to the IMF and other global institutions to reflect the rise of Asia and other emerging countries will take time, telling reporters last month that it would be a "long haul".
+Indian PM Singh has conceded that changes to the IMF and other global institutions to reflect the rise of Asia and other emerging countries will take time, telling reporters last month that it would be a "long haul".

 Other Indian officials have stressed that the current voting rights for the IMF give Europe and the United States overwhelming influence and ability to force through their candidate as the next head.